justas05/Compiler/3-compiler-documentation.md

 General approach
 ----------------

-_Describe your overall approach to mapping variable, parameters, etc. into registers or memory locations at exection time, using 200 words or less_.

-- _how did you manage registers?_
-- _did you use the stack?_
-- _is there a function or API for managing and looking up bindings?_

 I did not use many registers because they are a limited resource, and instead I decided only to use registers $2 and $3 for performing operations and rarely use registers $t0 and $t1 when loading the address of a value, for example for pointers.
 I also used registers $4, $5, $6, $7 for passing values to functions.
-Using a frame pointer for the current function I could use the stack.
+I used a frame pointer for the current function to access the stack.
 This frame is split into multiple parts, first, enough space to store and pass values when making function calls, then space for all declared variables in the function, and lastly enough space to store temporary results from expressions.
+It also stores the previous frame pointer and the return address at the end of the frame.
 Every time I perform any operations, I store the result of that operation in that temporary space in the frame.
 I keep track of the stack position and temporary expression stack position using the Bindings class.
-This class also includes a map of variables bindings, which bindings the identifier to its type and stack position relative to the current frame.
+This class also includes a map of variables bindings, which binds the identifier to its type and stack position relateive to the frame pointer.
+The Bindings class is passed by value to account for scopes and variable shadowing.

 Strengths
 ---------